babakbf/CodingInterview/Borgwards Self Driving Car Engineer-2018/Round - 1 - Technical Phone Interview/README.md

 7. Why do we use batch-normalization?
 Ans.
-    - It helps in reducing the training time and getting fast towards the global minima
+    - It helps in reducing the training time and getting fast towards the global minima.